-Lynn Ricci is best known for capturing the seasonal beauty of her New England home focusing on realism and impressionistic oil paintings of Massachusetts’ coastal towns and islands, the historical city of Boston, and the forests and farms further out in the country.
+Lynn Ricci is best known for capturing the seasonal beauty of her New England home focusing on realism and impressionistic oil paintings of coastal towns and islands from Massachusetts to Maine, the historical city of Boston, and the forests and farms further out in the country.

 Lynn draws her inspiration from her New England surroundings.
-While growing up north of Boston, Lynn spent summers enjoying the beach and her family's boat and admiring the Massachusetts coast and islands from Maine down to Rhode Island.
+While growing up north of Boston, Lynn spent summers enjoying the beaches and her family's boat and admiring the coast and islands from Maine down to Rhode Island.
 Back at home, she would use paper and canvas to capture these sights.

 In addition, if interested in learning more about Lynn's books, visit her Lynn Ricci Author website